j9t/little-books/manuscript/website-quality-control.md

 Let’s go over some tools that are available to us (primarily with a focus on those that are web-based).
 The responsible website owner should employ additional, notably inner-organizational means to ensure that their services and the data those services gather are secure.

 I> These resources had been collected in 2016.
 They were updated and augmented in 2021 with a focus on web-based tools, which is why you now find few extensions, CLI tools, and scripts, as well as no packages.
-If you like web-based tools, you find even more on one of my websites, [UITest.com](https://uitest.com/), and on one by Stefan Judis, [Tiny Helpers](https://tiny-helpers.dev/).
+If you like web-based tools, you find even more on one of my websites, [Frontend Dogma](https://frontenddogma.com/tools/), and on one by Stefan Judis, [Tiny Helpers](https://tiny-helpers.dev/).

 * [Abuse Contact Lookup](https://viewdns.info/abuselookup/)
 * [AES Encrypter](https://www.infoencrypt.com/)